Property Insurance Policy FAQ’s

 In years where financial results allow, our Members receive Mutual Rebates in the form of reduced annual premiums.
 The Mutual Rebate is deducted and shown as a credit from the annual premium at renewal each year.
 This amount is determined by the Board of Directors each year based on financial results.

 PEI Mutual does not write insurance policies for vehicles that are required to be registered.
-(For example: cars, trucks, dirt bikes, atvs, snowmobiles and e-bicycles) These vehicles require automobile insurance.
+(For example: cars, trucks, dirt bikes, atvs and snowmobiles) These vehicles require automobile insurance.

 PEI Mutual does offer policies for certain farm vehicles, watercraft and travel trailers.